Asked whether there's a plan for police chief to step down, Ferguson mayor says no

 “The right of the people to peacefully assemble is what the police are here to protect.
 If anyone who was peacefully exercising that right is upset and angry, I feel responsible and I’m sorry,” he said.

-He also acknowledged that the incident had sparked a larger conversation about societal issues.
+He acknowledged that the incident had sparked a larger conversation about societal issues, saying Ferguson and the surrounding areas have “much work to do.”

 He conceded that Ferguson and the surrounding areas have “much work to do.”